-Perhaps the largest and most significant alteration to this site has been channelization and levee (or spoil bank) construction, along with drainage networks of ditching and tile systems.
-Such hydrologic alterations have become the norm for floodplains and low-lying areas in this MLRA.
-This action results in a disconnection between the stream - floodplain environment and the longevity of seasonal wetness, which interrupts and alters the ecological processes and functions of the system as a whole.
-From a production perspective, these actions have often resulted in bountiful crop production, especially on the moist, fertile soils of this site.
+Perhaps the largest and most significant alteration to this site has been channelization and levee (or spoil bank) construction.
+Such hydrologic alterations have become the norm for floodplains in this MLRA.
+This action results in a disconnection between the stream - floodplain environment, which interrupts and alters the ecological processes and functions of the system as a whole.